getty-zig/getty.so/pages/guide/deserializers.md

     // 👇
     fn deserializeEnum(self: *Self, allocator: ?Allocator, v: anytype) !@TypeOf(v).Value {
+        // 👋 Again, all we're doing is parsing tokens, turning them into Getty
-        if (try self.tokens.next()) |token| {
+        //    values, and passing those values to a visitor. if (try self.tokens.next()) |token| {
             if (token == .String) {
-                // 👋 You'll see lines like this pretty often throughout the
+                // 👋 By the way, you'll see token.X.slice pretty often in our
                 //    deserializer.
 All it's doing is getting the string that
-                //    corresponds to our token from our JSON data. const str = token.String.slice(self.tokens.slice, self.tokens.i - 1);
+                //    corresponds to our token from the JSON data. const str = token.String.slice(self.tokens.slice, self.tokens.i - 1);
                 return try v.visitString(allocator, De, str);
             }